kuglatec/chess-engine/README.md

 in the near future, i plan to implement alpha beta pruning and the UCI protocol

 # usage
-compile main.c (no flags needed) and run it tested with gcc on gentoo 6.9.10
+compile main.c (no flags needed) and run it. tested with gcc on gentoo 6.9.10

 # dependencies